 pigeon (people like us)

-pigeon (people like us) is an ongoing work in progress from my recent exploration on tactics of appearance(s) and demeanour, specifically in considering the relationship between objects, bodies and community, and its affects on conspicuity as a branching point.
+pigeon (people like us) is a recent exploration by Khairullah Rahim which looks into tactics of appearance(s) and demeanour, specifically in considering the relationship between objects, bodies and community, and its affects on safety as a branching point.
 The title of this series presents itself as a metaphor responding to the frequent mass extermination of pigeons that takes place in broad daylight.
 These operations were reportedly led by licensed specialist pest control contractors with approval from relevant authorities and has sparked numerous debates and concerns questioning the ethics behind the method employed to tackle this matter.
-There is an uncanny parallel between the pigeons and people like us, whose bodies are constantly navigating and translanguaging in between guilt, shame and desire under surveillance in a hostile environment.
+There is an uncanny parallel between the pigeons and marginalised folks, whose bodies are constantly navigating and code switching in between guilt, shame and desire under surveillance in a hostile environment.